 Much federal and legislative attention has historically been paid to the cost of an undergraduate education.
-But total tuition for some two-year, full-time graduate programs can cost more than $100,000, and doctorate or professional programs can cost even more.
+But total tuition for some two-year, full-time graduate programs can cost more than $100,000, and doctoral or professional programs can cost even more.

 Prospective graduate school students may therefore struggle to make smart financial decisions about the best program in which to enroll.